ruipin/fvtt-lib-wrapper/README.md

 ### Shim

 The [shim.js](shim/shim.js) file in this repository can be used to avoid a hard dependency on libWrapper.
-If you are planning to use this library, it is recommended to use this shim.

 The shim exports a 'libWrapper' symbol which will at the 'init' hook become a reference to the real libWrapper library if present, or to a fallback implementation otherwise.
 This symbol will be `undefined` until the 'init' hook fires.
 A fallback implementation is included for the `register` function only (see documentation above).
-This fallback implementation does not have any of the "fancy" features of the libWrapper library - most importantly, it does not check for module conflicts or enforce call order between the different wrapper types.
+This fallback implementation does not have any of the "fancy" features of the libWrapper library - most importantly, it does not check for module conflicts or enforce call order between the different wrapper types, and it does not support instance-specific nor inherited-method wrapping. *Due to these differences in behaviour, it is extremely important to test your code both with the shim and with the full library.*

 To programmatically detect whether the fallback implementation is active, you can check `libWrapper.is_fallback == true`.

 To be able to use this shim, your module needs to use `esmodules` in its manifest file.
 Then, you can import the shim by adding e.g. `import {libWrapper} from './relative/path/to/shim.js';` to your JS code.
 While the shim is mostly plug-and-play, please feel free to modify it to your liking - in particular, some places you might wish to customize are explicitly marked with `//************** USER CUSTOMIZABLE:`.